catswe/KANditioned/README.md

 ```

 ## Usage
-It is highly recommended to use this layer with torch.compile, which will provide very significant speedups, in addition to a normalization layer before each KANLayer.
+#### It is highly recommended to use this layer with torch.compile, which will provide very significant speedups (Triton kernel coming sometimes later XD but I found torch.compile to be very satisfactory), in addition to a normalization layer before each KANLayer.

 ```
 from kanditioned.kan_layer import KANLayer